awsdocs/amazon-opensearch-service-developer-guide/doc_source/serverless-service-linked-roles.md

 OpenSearch Serverless uses AWS Identity and Access Management \(IAM\) [service\-linked roles](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_terms-and-concepts.html#iam-term-service-linked-role)\.
 A service\-linked role is a unique type of IAM role that is linked directly to OpenSearch Service\.
 Service\-linked roles are predefined by OpenSearch Service and include all the permissions that the service requires to call other AWS services on your behalf\.

-OpenSearch Serverless uses the service\-linked role named **AmazonOpenSearchServerlessServiceRole**, which provides the permissions necessary for the role to publish serverless\-related CloudWatch metrics to your account\.
+OpenSearch Serverless uses the service\-linked role named **AWSServiceRoleForAmazonOpenSearchServerless**, which provides the permissions necessary for the role to publish serverless\-related CloudWatch metrics to your account\.

 ## Service\-linked role permissions for OpenSearch Serverless<a name="serverless-slr-permissions"></a>

-OpenSearch Serverless uses the service\-linked role named AmazonOpenSearchServerlessServiceRole, which allows OpenSearch Serverless to call AWS services on your behalf\.
+OpenSearch Serverless uses the service\-linked role named AWSServiceRoleForAmazonOpenSearchServerless, which allows OpenSearch Serverless to call AWS services on your behalf\.

-The AmazonOpenSearchServerlessServiceRole service\-linked role trusts the following services to assume the role:
+The AWSServiceRoleForAmazonOpenSearchServerless service\-linked role trusts the following services to assume the role:
 + `observability.aoss.amazonaws.com`

 The role permissions policy named `AmazonOpenSearchServerlessServiceRolePolicy` allows OpenSearch Serverless to complete the following actions on the specified resources: